distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 `impact(t) = (spot(t) - price_no(t)) / p_yes(t)`.

-At each observation, the oracle uses the conditional price for the highest-probability available outcome.
-Traders have stronger incentives to correct that price because its claim is more likely to pay, which generally makes the market deeper and harder to manipulate than the low-probability branch.
+When both branches are usable, the oracle combines their implied spreads using weights based on post-normalisation error.
+The weighting accounts for liquidity, source error, shared-input covariance, and probability amplification rather than selecting a branch solely because it is deeper or has a larger unscaled signal.
+If only one branch qualifies, the oracle uses it only while its amplified error remains within the threshold.

 Define `I = impact_TWAP`, where `impact_TWAP` is a pre-resolution time-weighted average of this implied spread over an eligible observation window.
 Add a separate cash-settled impact future whose terminal value is `I` regardless of which event outcome occurs.

 A long entered at impact-futures price `F_0` earns `I - F_0`.
 A short earns `F_0 - I`.
 If a trader buys at `$10,000` and the final impact TWAP is `$15,000`, the long earns `$5,000` whether Republicans lose or retain control.

-The payoff provides direct exposure to how the market will come to price the event’s counterfactual effect on the asset.
-It is a claim on the final market-implied distance between the two possible worlds, rather than a claim on which world occurs.
+The payoff provides direct exposure to the market’s final pre-resolution estimate of the scenario spread.
+A trader profits only if the source markets come to price the scenarios farther apart than the entry price; the instrument does not score the unrealised counterfactual.

+An absolute-dollar spread is suited to hedging a fixed quantity of the asset.
+A percentage spread such as `price_yes / price_no - 1`, or a log-price difference, is likely more suited to speculation when unrelated moves scale both branch prices proportionally, because it remains unchanged if both prices multiply by the same factor.

+The payoff has no direct binary dependence on which outcome occurs, but it is not free of probability exposure.
+Event probability affects estimator weights and amplification, observation eligibility, and refund risk.

 The separate future does not determine the settlement values of its source markets.
 The spot, event-probability, and selected conditional prices therefore provide external inputs to the impact future.
 Within this architecture, the third derivative is what breaks the circularity.